-- The Group continued to strengthen its financial structure by gaining the authorisation for additional financing from its banks to cover its cash requirements.
-On this basis, financing and liquidity are ensured. - Business continuity is not called into question. - Impairment tests confirm the value of the assets.
+- The Group has a solid financial structure.

+- Financing and liquidity are ensured.

+- Impairment tests confirm the value of the assets.

-In this context, which calls for a great deal of caution, the Laurent-Perrier Group remains focused on its value strategy, which is based on four pillars:
+The Laurent-Perrier Group thus remains focused on its value strategy, which is based on four pillars:

-- A single vision: The creation and sale of top-of-the-range champagnes; - A high-quality supply based on a policy of partnerships; - A portfolio of complementary brands; - Well-controlled global distribution.
+- A single business: The creation and sale of high-end champagnes - A high-quality supply based on a policy of partnerships - A portfolio of strong and complementary brands - Well-controlled global distribution.